 By protecting the hinges, lock hardware holes, and strike plate, your door can withstand everything short of a vehicular battering ram.
 Products like the Door Devil offer a convenient solution.

 If your neighborhood doesn’t already have one, consider forming a neighborhood watch committee.
 The committee would be responsible for discussing the goings-on of the area as well as creating crime awareness and discussing any suspicious activity.
+You can also join online forums or social media groups dedicated to your neighborhood.

 Remember, criminals strike when opportunity presents itself.
 They don’t take a day off during a storm or power outage.
 Be extra vigilant if the weather is bad and your view of your yard is obstructed by rain, snow, or fog.